Moo Shu Pork combines marinated, thin, tender pieces of pork stir-fried with cabbage, mushrooms, and eggs in a savory sauce with garlic and ginger.

 Ingredient Notes and Substitutions

-- Hoisin sauce: often referred to as Chinese ketchup but more flavorful
+- Hoisin sauce: You can find this in the Asian food section of your grocery store.
+It is often referred to as Chinese ketchup, but more flavorful.

-- Rice wine: substitutes would be dry sherry or sake
+- Rice wine: substitutes are dry sherry or sake

 - Rice vinegar: also used in my pork stir fry and vegetable stir fry

-- Mirin: sweetened Japanese wine.
+- Mirin: It is a sweetened Japanese wine.
 It is optional as it can be challenging to find.

 - Vegetable oil: canola oil or olive oil